 And it does not disappoint.
 Between Holmes's obvious unhappiness at Watson's wedding, to the entire sequence on the train to Paris (but especially after Mary gets thrown from the train), to them slow dancing before the climax...
 Up to Eleven is putting it mildly.

-I believe there is a certain behind the scenes video that shows Ritchie asking Law and Downey to 'please stop queening it up'.
+There is a certain behind the scenes video that shows Ritchie asking Law and Downey to 'please stop queening it up' here.